| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 Delete the record associated with the key if any.
 Return #f

-if the record wasn't found, #t
+if the record wasn't found, #t otherwise.

 For example: